janscience/adaptationprimer/filter/README.md

 (right panel) we run into numerical problems.
 We would need to make the integration time step even smaller to get phases at zero.

+The transfer function (the gain and phase curves together) completely characterizes a linear system.
+Any arbitrary stimulus can be Fourier transformed, multiplied with the transfer function, and transformed back into time domain to correctly predict the response of the linear system.
+By measuring the transfer function once, as decribed above, everything is know about the linear system.

+Non-linear system, however, do not have a unique transfer function.
+For non-linear systems the transfer function depends on the stimulus parameters, i.e. its mean, standard deviation and also the frequency content.
+Each stimulus might result in different transfer functions.
+For a linear system, the transfer function does not depend on stimulus parameter.

-With the same techniques we can compute the transfer function between the stimulus and the adaptation variable, which is a low-pass filter (Benda and Herz, 2005).
+We can also compute the transfer function between the stimulus and the adaptation variable, which is a low-pass filter (Benda and Herz, 2005).
 We can just use the `transfer()` function provided in the `filter.py` script
 ``` py
 freqs, gain, phase = transfer(stimulus, adapt, dt, nfft, cutoff)
 ```